 Participation in a clinical trial will always be conducted voluntarily and altruistically.

 When conducting a clinical trial, it is hoped that the treatment under study will provide benefits, such as being more effective than other treatments, or even that it may cure an illness.
-Nonetheless, it cannot be guaranteed that the child will receive the study drug, since there is normally a random selection process by means of which each patient is assigned either the drug under study, another already known one, or an inactive substance (placebo), making it possible to obtain valid, reliable results.
+Nonetheless, it cannot be guaranteed that the child will receive the study drug, since there is normally a random selection process by means of which each patient is assigned either the drug under study, another already known one or an inactive substance (placebo), making it possible to obtain valid, reliable results.
 Exceptions exist in clinical trials, for example, in some studies of cancer treatments or ultra-rare diseases.

 There is also the possibility of your child suffering from side effects from the administration of the treatment under study, even though clinical trials are specially designed to ensure the minimum possible risk for participating patients.